Our vision on retail

 - The retail trade fulfils an essential role in society and within the economy – for shoppers, local residents, employees and retailers.
 It provides an opportunity for making contacts, having conversations and building social relations.

 - Retail outlets and shopping areas are essential for daily life, acting as work locations, places to meet and the beating heart of our cities and municipalities.

 - A thought experiment: imagine a retail park, webshop or shopping street disappearing.
 How would it impact our lives?

-- In a digital society, shopping is increasingly becoming a more social experience.
+- In our digital society, shopping has increasingly become a social experience.

 The proof of the pudding is in the eating

-- New store chains that appeared on the Belgian market in 2015 (including Uniqlo, Juttu, Ginger, PME legend, Kiko and others) consciously opted for the Golden Mile of the inner city area.
+- Many new store chains that have appeared on the Belgian and Dutch market previously (including Uniqlo, & Other Stories, PME legend, KIKO, Burger King) have consciously opted for the Golden Mile of the inner city area.

-- Approximately 50% of leases signed in 2015 related to transactions in the inner city.
+- More than 50% of the leases signed in 2016 related to transactions in the inner city.